Kometa-Team/Kometa/docs/config/myanimelist.md

 You can record just your `client_id` and `client_secret` and pmm will create the url for you described below.

-* On the first run, the script will walk the user through the OAuth flow by producing a MyAnimeList URL for the user to follow.
+* On the first run, Plex Meta Manager will walk the user through the OAuth flow by producing a MyAnimeList URL for the user to follow.
 After following the URL login to MyAnimeList.net and authorize the application by clicking the `Allow` button which will redirect the user to `http://localhost/`.
-Copy the entire URL and paste it into the script and if the URL is correct then the script will populate the `authorization` sub-attributes to use in subsequent runs.
+Copy the entire URL and paste it into Plex Meta Manager and if the URL is correct then Plex Meta Manager will populate the `authorization` sub-attributes to use in subsequent runs.

 On first run:
 ```